 Cromwell has, and complies with, written policies with regard to related party transactions.
 The policies cover, amongst other things, the assessment and approval processes for related party transactions as well as how those transactions are managed.
-All related party transactions require Board approval and the Board will only approve transactions if they are satisfied they are on arms length or better terms to the Trust.
-Otherwise, unless other exception is available under the Corporations Act 2001, the transaction would be subject to approval by the Trust's investors.
+All related party transactions require Board approval and the Board will only approve transactions if they are satisfied the transactions are on arm's length or better terms to the Trust.
+Otherwise, unless other exception is available under the Corporations Act 2001, the transaction would be subject to approval by the Trust's unitholders.

-Any conflict of interest or potential conflict of interest (which includes but is not limited to a related party transaction) is managed in accordance with Cromwell's Conflicts of Interest Policy.
+Any conflict of interest or potential conflict of interest (which includes but is not limited to a related party transaction) is managed in accordance with Cromwell's Conflict of Interest Policy.

-Compliance with the Related Party Transactions and Conflicts of Interest policies is tested at least annually by Cromwell's legal and compliance team.
+Compliance with the Related Party and Conflict of Interest Policies is tested at least annually by Cromwell's legal and compliance team.
 To date, the policies have been complied with by Cromwell.

 Cromwell has appointed some related entities to provide services to the Trust.
 Like Cromwell, those related entities are all wholly owned subsidiaries of the Cromwell Property Group.
-They include Cromwell Property Services Pty Ltd, which provides property, facility management and leasing services and Cromwell Operations Pty Ltd, which provides accounting and other administrative services to the Trust.
-Cromwell Property Services Pty Ltd is paid approximately \$553,000 per annum in fees and Cromwell Operations Pty Ltd is paid approximately \$53,000 per annum.
-Related party arrangements are reviewed annually and are entered into on arms length terms.
-For more information see Section 9.5 and 10.12 of the PDS.
+They include Cromwell Property Services Pty Ltd (which provides property, facility management and leasing services to the Trust) and Cromwell Operations Pty Ltd (which provides accounting and other administrative services to the Trust).
+Cromwell Property Services Pty Ltd is paid approximately \$553,000 per annum in fees and Cromwell Operations Pty Ltd is paid approximately \$54,000 per annum.
+Related party arrangements are reviewed annually and are entered into on arm's length terms.
+For more information, see Section 9.5 and 10.12 of the PDS.

-Details of related party transactions between Cromwell and the Trust during 2014 financial year are set out in note 19 of the 2014 Annual Financial Report of the Trust, which is available from www.cromwell.com.au/crt/updates.
-Investors can obtain copies of the Conflict of Interest and Related Party policies by calling Cromwell Investor Services on 1300 276 693.
+Details of related party transactions between Cromwell and the Trust during the 2014 financial year are set out in Note 19 of the 2014 Annual Financial Report of the Trust, which is available from www.cromwell.com.au/crt/updates.
+Unitholders can obtain copies of the Conflict of Interest and Related Party Policies by calling Cromwell Investor Services on 1300 276 693.